jlneal/choragen/docs/design/core/features/standard-workflow.md

 2. **Chain Review** — Each chain reviewed for coherence
 3. **Request Review** — Full request reviewed for traceability

+### Chain Completion Gate

+Chain completion now includes an automatic validation gate that runs before a chain is considered done.
+The gate executes the chain completion validation runner (`runChainValidation`) via the chain hook system and fails fast with actionable feedback if required checks (task state, completion notes, acceptance criteria, design doc updates, test coverage) are not satisfied.

 ### Parallel Chains

 Chains are parallelizable sequences of tasks.
 File scopes prevent collisions: